Exactly Solvable Topological Phase Transition in a Quantum Dimer Model

 with the sign depending on the column parity.
 The integral can also be turned into a single integral using contour integration.
 Sums and products of such integrals determine all correlations in the infinite-size limit, including dimer-dimer and vison correlators as seen by Eqs.~\eqref{eqn:dimerK} and \eqref{eqn:visonK}.

 Using this, we analytically obtain exponential decay of dimer-dimer correlators off of the critical point, equivalent to the presence of a band gap in the fermion model.
 Additionally, we can analytically identify the divergence of the correlation length for $K^{-1}$, equivalently for the real-space Green's function in the free-fermion picture, as $\wt\to3$.
-As detailed in the Supplemental Material, we analytically obtain the Green's function correlation length along a vertical path as
+As detailed in the Supplemental Material \cite{sm}, we analytically obtain the Green's function correlation length along a vertical path as $\xi_\mathrm{G}\propto{1}/{|\wt-3|}$, as $\wt\to3$.
+The numerical results in Fig.~\ref{fig:corr} also show that as $\wt\to3$, $\xi_\mathrm{dimer}\propto|\wt-3|^{-1}$ and $\xi_\mathrm{vison}\propto(3-\wt)_+^{-1}$, where $(x)_+=\max(0,x)$.
+For $\wt>3$, the vison correlator in Fig.~\ref{fig:visons}(c) is constant so the correlation length is $\infty$.
+Regarding the vison correlator, we note that it may be possible to analytically investigate the constant vison correlator values using the methods of Ref.~\cite{basor2007asymptotics}.
+A simpler vison correlator constant was evaluated for the (uniform) RK dimer model on the square-octagon lattice in Ref.~\cite{shah2025breakdown}.
+Finally, we mention that the expressions for the infinite-size Green's function limit are also used to analytically show the topological min-entropy transition in Eq.~\eqref{eqn:s-inf}.